rynslmns/code-challenge/README.md

 # SteelHouse Code Challenge

 Please do not spend more than an hour on this challenge and focus on clear readable code.
+Complete as many of these as you want.
 Good Luck!!

 ### Strip Url Params

 Complete the method so that it does the following:
--- Removes any duplicate query string parameters from the url -- Removes any query string parameters specified within the 2nd argument (optional array)
+- Removes any duplicate query string parameters from the url
+- Removes any query string parameters specified within the 2nd argument (optional array)
 ###### Examples:
 #
 ```javascript